VyProductions/Portfolio/README.md

 ### User Interaction:
 The user may navigate around the program with arrow keys, and select a highlighted option with the enter key.

+### Notes
+> Built in WSL environment.
+User experience may vary.

+## <b><u>Wordle Emulator</u></b>

+### Synopsis:
+        A terminal emulation of the popular game "Wordle".
+    Enter 5-letter words to gain information about what the target word is.
+    Each time the program is run, a word is randomly selected from the list of words in 'wordslist.txt'.

+### Rules:
+1. Green letters are in the correct spot.
+2. Yellow letters are in the word, but not in the correct spot.
+3. Gray letters are not in the word.
+4. You have 6 tries to guess the word.